The Walking Dead (in retrospect)

 One of the questions running through this episode—for viewers, not the characters—was “how far will they go?”
 This is a horror show on basic cable.
 The opening with the little girl gives a pretty strong hint, but we wonder how gross, how shocking, how scary AMC will be.
 The show does not disappoint in this respect.
 The pilot leaves us with a bizarre, gag-worthy gut feast that didn’t let us forget about the show until the following Sunday.

-9 Responses to "The Walking Dead (in retrospect)"
+11 thoughts on “The Walking Dead (in retrospect)

 I love shows that don’t have recognizable ‘stars’ and good acting, this was one of those.